ItsBMHere/chess2-canvas/README.md

 		- [ ] Overwrite pieces from old army with new army
 	- [ ] Cycle through piece to place with 1/2/3/4/5/6
 - [ ] 'Trash' mode
-	- [ ] Erase piece on hovered-over square on left mouse press
+	- [x] Erase piece on hovered-over square on left mouse press (OK - this one is a bit tenuous at the moment...)
 - [ ] FEN
 	- [ ] Parse FEN2 to board position
 	- [ ] Parse Fischerrandom to board position by value (as per the [most recent ruleset](https://static1.squarespace.com/static/575f8cb8ab48de461197681a/t/5f2e3acc0fe05d162d2c0834/1596865230951/chess2_rulebook3-0.pdf))